 Some dogs have an audible click or clunk after rupturing their cruciate ligament, and sometimes this happens after cruciate surgery.
 In our experience, all clinks and clunks have disappeared after the 2 months, following surgery.
 It appears not to be a problem following the graft technique.
 Although we have not proved it, we believe that this is due to a settling down of the cartilages in the knee after surgery.
 The important point is that the graft enables the other structures to settle down and restabilise without further intervention.

-The non-invasive nature of this procedure means that there are no adverse effects if the procedure fails.
+The non-invasive nature of this procedure means that there are minimal adverse effects if the procedure fails.
 One instance was an old Yorkshire terrier, who came for cranial cruciate ligament surgery.
 Unfortunately, the surgery didn’t work out, but the old dog was happy to just potter around with a slight limp.

 There is an option to repeat the procedure, which we have done in the past.
 Each time that we’ve re-applied a skin graft the process has been successful.
-As with the initial surgery, the procedure was non-invasive, and was much better than bone-sawing techniques that are used by other veterinarians.
+As with the initial surgery, the procedure was non-invasive, and was much less risky than bone-sawing techniques that are used by other veterinarians.

 We are confident in our ability to diagnose the majority of ruptured cruciate ligaments by observation and feeling the joint.
 Some dogs are difficult to examine, and sometimes sedation or anaesthesia is needed for them to relax.
 This requires skill and experience, and it’s not always easy to make this diagnosis accurately, especially when the decision on if we take the dog to surgery is critically important.